 Journey into the heart of the Australian landscape

 Join us as we hike two beautiful sections of the Larapinta Trail in Tjoritja, the West MacDonnell Ranges and enjoy stunning natural beauty, expansive desert views, beautiful gorges and pristine waterholes.
+We will carry all our gear in backpacks, and have a truly off-grid experience on this incredible trail.

 3 nights camping under the stars in tents (supplied), 1 night in a 4.5-star hotel in Alice Springs